Faculty & Staff Resources

 Students may choose from over 40 SLU-approved study abroad programs, in over 25 countries and a variety of short-term and summer programs.

 What courses will students take?

 While abroad, students typically take general classes required of all majors.
 We encourage students to talk to their advisers early, plan which core classes they will take abroad and save them for that semester.
-Grades and credits from semester SLU-approved programs do transfer and average into a student's SLU GPA (grades from designated Exchange programs do not factor into a student's SLU GPA).
-Grades and credits from SLU administered programs, such as SLU Madrid and Faculty-led programs do transfer and average into a student's SLU GPA.
+Grades and credits for all SLU-approved exchange and study abroad courses will appear on a student's transcript and factor into his or her cumulative Saint Louis Univeristy GPA.
+Grades and credits from SLU administered programs, such as SLU Madrid and short-term faculty-led study abroad programs do transfer and average into a student's SLU GPA.